 School Improvement funding is provided by the state and is what the School Advisory Council uses as its operating budget.
-The school's annual budget is shared for input and discussion at the first School Advisory Council meeting.
-School Improvement funding is used to support school-wide programs tied to reading, math, science, social studies, and language arts.
-School Improvement funding is used to support tutoring, academic recognition, and other initiatives designed to increase student achievement.
+The school's annual budget is shared for input and discussion at the School Advisory Council meeting.
+School Improvement funding is used to support the achievement of the school improvement plan.

+School Improvement funding is used to support professional learning for teachers to enhance best practices in standards-aligned instruction and pedagogy, tutoring for student success on state assessments, academic recognition, and other initiatives designed to increase student achievement.
 Updates on the school's budget, spending, and progress indicators are shared at monthly School Advisory Council meetings.
-Departmental initiatives are funded based on instructional needs related to identified goals within School Improvement Plan.
+Departmental and PLC initiatives are funded based on instructional needs related to identified goals within School Improvement Plan.
 Teachers are required to complete a School Advisory Council Funds Request Form explaining to the council how funding such initiatives will have a direct impact on student achievement.
 Funds Request Forms are reviewed by the Principal, SAC Budget Committee and recommended to the council for approval.
-The School Advisory Council operates two types of funds (Departmental Funds and General Funds).